Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/050_secvisogram.en.md

 The product tree contains the information which products are covered by the advisory.
 They are grouped in branches, which, similar to namespaces, serve to structure your catalogue.

+Consider creating a template containing all your products (or product families, if this better suits your needs).
+Deleting irrelevant products from an advisory is a matter of seconds, while adding missing ones carries the risk to forget some.

 #### Branches

-Branches always have exactly 3 fields: A [name](https://docs.oasis-open.org/csaf/csaf/v2.0/cs02/csaf-v2.0-cs02.html#3123-branches-type---name), a [category](https://docs.oasis-open.org/csaf/csaf/v2.0/cs02/csaf-v2.0-cs02.html#3122-branches-type---category), and then either a product or more branches.
+[Branches](https://docs.oasis-open.org/csaf/csaf/v2.0/cs02/csaf-v2.0-cs02.html#312-branches-type) always have exactly 3 fields: A [name](https://docs.oasis-open.org/csaf/csaf/v2.0/cs02/csaf-v2.0-cs02.html#3123-branches-type---name), a [category](https://docs.oasis-open.org/csaf/csaf/v2.0/cs02/csaf-v2.0-cs02.html#3122-branches-type---category), and then either a [product](https://docs.oasis-open.org/csaf/csaf/v2.0/cs02/csaf-v2.0-cs02.html#313-full-product-name-type) or more branches.

 This recursive devinition is meant to begin on a high-level overview, and then go down to individual releases.
 A very plausible structure is the following:
 - A top level branch with the category "vendor".
 The name is your organisation's name.